 Not all work-from-home vs. work-from-work situations look the same.
 Depending on your structure, your priorities might shift as you create a home office that works with the corporate office:

-- A-day or B-day: A common tactic has been a structured staggering of employees between alternating days in and out.
-This may not be so rigid, allowing employees to set their own onsite/WFH schedule.
+A-day or B-day: A common tactic has been a structured staggering of employees alternating days in and out.
+Some offices aren’t as rigid, allowing employees to set their own on-site/WFH schedule.

-- Here and There: There might not be any rhyme or reason to why an employee is onsite or at home, but there's still a healthy amount of time spent in both places.
-This might be on an as-needed or "I'll be there a day or two throughout the week" basis.
-Time spent in either space can be freely increased or decreased depending on need.
+Here and There: There might not be any rhyme or reason why an employee is on-site or at home, but there's still a healthy amount of time spent in both places.
+This might be on an as-needed or "I'll be there a couple of days throughout the week" basis.
+Time spent in either space can be increased or decreased depending on need.

-- Ready for the Worst: As cases rise and fall, there's still a massive degree of uncertainty that surrounds all of us.
-You may be maintaining an at-home workspace that's fully-functional but largely unused… For now.
+Fully Ready for Remote: As cases rise and fall, there's still massive uncertainty surrounding everything.
+You may be maintaining an at-home workspace that's fully functional but largely unused… For now.

 What Isn't Necessary?

-There are a few accommodations that are nice to have--who doesn't want a giant purified water cooler, four tray copier, or industrial coffee pot at the ready?--that aren't feasible in residential spaces.
-While many of these can be replicated on a smaller scale, there's a few things that can be used only within onsite hours.
+A few accommodations are nice to have—a giant purified water cooler, 4-tray copier, or industrial coffee pot at the ready—but aren't feasible in residential spaces.
+While many of these can be replicated on a smaller scale, a few things can only be available during on-site hours.

-Make sure your workload and workflow is structured around larger or unique items.
-Shared supplies, organizational tools, mailroom needs, and just plain big 'ol things aren't really accommodatable outside of an office space, so plan your day around the things you need versus what you can work with at home.
+Structure your workload and workflow around larger or unique items.
+Shared supplies, organizational tools, mailroom needs, and other items are difficult to accommodate outside the workplace, so plan your day around what you need versus what you can work with at home.

-To compare to the former, you can probably get away with a Brita, Mr. Coffee, and a simple printer, but your workday needs go far beyond definite luxuries or shared necessities.
-These are often the tools we use to make our workday workable from our own workstations.
-As you design your home office space, look towards these easy add-ons to mirror the comforts of the office with the comforts of home:
+You can probably get away with a Brita, Mr. Coffee, and a simple printer, but your workday needs go beyond luxuries or shared necessities.
+These are often the tools we use to make our workday workable from our designated workstations.
+As you design your home office space, look toward these easy add-ons to mirror the comforts of the office with the comforts of home:

-- Two Monitors?
-More Like Four Monitors: If you need to have multiple programs running at once or are simply used to working with two monitors, a worthwhile investment might be an at-home set of monitors as well as your usual setup at work.
+2 Monitors?
+More Like 4 Monitors: If you need to have multiple programs running at once or are simply used to working with 2 monitors, a worthwhile investment might be an at-home set of monitors in addition to your setup at work.

-- You Raise Me Up: If you're used to a sit-to-stand desk or are experiencing posture problems at home, outfit your desk with a desktop riser.
-This will offset the cost of an expensive motorized height-adjustable desk while providing ergonomic comfort all day long.
+You Raise Me Up: If you're used to a sit-to-stand desk or are experiencing posture problems at home, outfit your desk with a desktop riser.
+This will offset the cost of an expensive motorized height-adjustable desk while providing ergonomic comfort all day.

-- Delightful Desking: As you power through workdays sitting at home, you may have noticed that the kitchen table or living room couch isn't a great place to work.
-Invest in the right desk and chair setup now, as it looks like there's still going to be quite a bit of work-from-home left.
-It was understandable to put off outfitting a corner of your house or a lesser-used spare bedroom--we all thought this would be over with much sooner--but there's still time to get a lot of use out of your home base workspace.
+Delightful Desking: As you power through workdays at home, you may have noticed that the kitchen table or living room couch isn't a great place to work.
+Invest in the right desk and chair setup now, as there may still be quite a bit of work-from-home left.
+It was understandable to put off outfitting a corner of your house or a lesser-used spare bedroom—we all thought this would be over with much sooner—but there's still time to get a lot of use out of your home workspace.

-- Simple Storage: While keeping in-line with your home décor scheme, add storage solutions into your workspace to keep office supplies, files, and workday necessities tucked away on your onsite days.
-These can do double-duty with household storage, ensuring that you still get the same use out of your residential space even when it's a makeshift office.
+Simple Storage: While keeping in line with your home décor scheme, add storage solutions into your workspace to keep office supplies, files, and workday necessities tucked away outside of work hours or on your on-site days.
+These can do double-duty with household storage, ensuring you still get the same use out of your residential space, even when it's a makeshift office.

-- Take It With You: When you're stuck in the middle of two places, you'll need a way to bring your must-haves with you.
+Take It With You: When you're stuck between 2 places, you'll need a way to bring your must-haves with you.
 Invest in a padded, safe laptop case that's designed to take a hit.
 If you also use a lot of files, ensure that your bag is large enough to contain them.